Carl Dickinson: Watford

 In July 2011, Dickinson signed for Sean Dyche's Watford on a three-year contract.
-The fee for the deal was undisclosed, though was thought to be in the region of £250,000.
+The fee for the deal was undisclosed, though it was thought to be in the region of £250,000.
 Dickinson's work rate and robust style of defending earned him comparisons with former Watford fans' favourite Paul Robinson at the start of his Watford career.
 He scored his first goal for the "Hornets" on 27 September against fellow relegation strugglers Millwall, in a 2–1 win at Vicarage Road.
 He also scored a long-range strike against Bristol City in a 2–2 draw on 29 November.
 He ended the 2011–12 campaign with 41 appearances to his name.

-On 22 October 2012, Dickinson re-joined former club Portsmouth on an initial month-long loan.
+On 22 October 2012, Dickinson rejoined his former club, Portsmouth, on an initial month-long loan.
 Manager Michael Appleton was replaced by Guy Whittingham during this spell, and Whittingham decided not to extend Dickinson's loan.
 He played five games, which all ended in defeats, and he picked up four yellow cards.
 On 12 February 2013, Dickinson joined Coventry City on a 28-day loan, in a move that reunited him with former Barnsley boss Mark Robins.
 He started six League One games for both Portsmouth and Coventry.
 On 24 July 2013, Dickinson had his contract at Watford cancelled by mutual consent after being deemed surplus to requirements by manager Gianfranco Zola.